 - Firms should disclose certain information to UK clients relating to the treatment of their client assets in the event of the firm’s failure.
 We intend to propose that firms must make this disclosure at the point of entry into the regime in a durable medium, or via a website, providing certain conditions are met.

 - Illegal money lending (IML) levy – The IML levy is raised to recover the expenses that the Treasury incurs providing funding for the teams tackling illegal money lending.
 The IML levy recovers these costs from consumer credit firms, including firms which currently passport in on a branch basis.
-Our starting point is that the IML levy also applies to consumer credit firms currently operating in the UK on a cross-border services basis.
+Our proposed approach is that the IML levy also applies to consumer credit firms currently operating in the UK on a cross-border services basis.

 Application of legislative requirements to firms